markdom/specification/1.0/markdom.md

 *This section discusses [CommonMark 0.26](http://spec.commonmark.org/0.26/).*

 Markdom was designed with CommonMark in mind.
 It is possible to represent any [*Markdom document*][] as CommonMark text with minimal changes, if any.
-It is generally possible to interpret CommonMark text as a [*Markdom document*][] as long as an actual interpreter is available, that produces a programmatically processable output (e.g. a domain model, a walker or visitor, or events).

 CommonMark has direct support for all formatting instructions used in Markdom.

 #### Block